jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-146.md

 <!-- Thus, now seeing the primary Planets, Mercury, Venus, Earth, Mars, Jupiter, and Saturn, being carried to different distances around the Sun, we will judge that this happens  -->

-The distances of the planets are due to their solidity.
+**The distances of the planets are due to their solidity.** *

+{{< n n="Here, Descartes is wrong because the farther planets are gaseous.
+Solidity is the amount of Earth-aether compared to its density and surface area (occupied air-aether" >}}

 Those which are closer to the Sun have less solidity than the more distant ones.